linux-system-roles/logging/roles/rsyslog/README.md

   - `ca_cert`: Path to CA cert for ElasticSearch.
 Default to '/etc/rsyslog.d/viaq/es-ca.crt'
   - `cert`: Path to cert for ElasticSearch.
 Default to '/etc/rsyslog.d/viaq/es-cert.pem'
   - `key`: Path to key for ElasticSearch.
 Default to "/etc/rsyslog.d/viaq/es-key.pem"
+  - `ca_cert_src`: Path to the local CA cert file to deploy for ElasticSearch.
+  - `cert_src`: Path to the local cert file to deploy for ElasticSearch.
+  - `key_src`: Path to the local key file to deploy for ElasticSearch.

 Contents of Roles
 =================